Last updated on:

 Convert and edit locally

-Microsoft Word 2013 and later versions include native PDF import that simultaneously unlocks and converts to editable format.
+Microsoft Word 2013 and later versions include native PDF import that simultaneously unlocks and converts to an editable format.
 Open Word, go to File → Open, browse to your PDF file, and click Open.
 Word displays a conversion warning - click OK.
 Word creates a new editable document while your original PDF remains unchanged.
 Edit as needed, then save as .docx or export back to PDF.

 For locked PDFs that resist direct import, use the browser unlock method first: open the PDF in Chrome, print to PDF to create an unlocked copy, then import that unlocked version into Word.